DBeben22/KRAS-prediction-model/README.md

    Then using the RDkit Library we generate 209 descriptors from the SMILES code of each molecule.
    Before being exported the IC50 are being standardized to pIC50.

-2. run the removing_outliers.ipnyb and remove the outliers from the training_descriptors.csv and output training_descriptors_no_outliers.csv
+2. Run the removing_outliers.ipnyb and remove the outliers from the training_descriptors.csv and output training_descriptors_no_outliers.csv
    This code runs for 50 iterations and identifies outliers that occur multiple times.
    The top 8 outliers will then be removed from the dataset.

-4. run the transform_fda.ipnyb file on the fda.csv file which we got from the ChEMBL databast by filtering approved and 1 or less Rule of 5 violations, you will end up with the FDA_features.csv.
+4. Run the transform_fda.ipnyb file on the fda.csv file which we got from the ChEMBL databast by filtering approved and 1 or less Rule of 5 violations, you will end up with the FDA_features.csv.
    This code runs the same function that generates 209 descriptors with RDkit as data_fetch_ChEMBL_KRAS.ipnyb

-6. run the prediction_code.ipnyb file with the FDA_features.csv and training_descriptors_no_outliers.csv,
+6. Run the prediction_code.ipnyb file with the FDA_features.csv and training_descriptors_no_outliers.csv,
    you will receive the all_results.csv.
    This code outputs a file which contains the best 13 molecules that appeared over 50 iterations of runs.